BoltsJ/lib-lancer-initiative/README.md

 NPM module for Lancer Initiative

-A module providing Combat, Combatant and CombatTracker classes compatible with foundry 0.8.x that can be used to implement a popcorn style combat tracker in your Foundry VTT system.
+A module providing Combat, Combatant and CombatTracker classes compatible with Foundry v9 that can be used to implement a popcorn style combat tracker in your Foundry VTT system.

 ## Instructions